Frequently Asked Questions

 Please view our full Health and Safety measures and FAQ by clicking HERE

-In and out privileges will be allowed until 5pm on Saturday and 3pm on Sunday.
+In and out privileges will be allowed until 5pm on Friday and Saturday and 3pm on Sunday.
 If you exit after those times, you will not be permitted to re-enter the stadium.
-With gates opening to the public at 3pm on Friday March 3, in and out privileges will not apply.

 BC Place is where the whole province, and the world, comes together for the biggest and best events and exhibitions in BC.
 We’re committed to making sure that seniors, families, and people with disabilities have the best time possible.
 For more information, click BC Place Accessibility.